 Kintetsu Limited Express Trains for Nagoya

-Kintetsu runs 31 Limited Express services from Osaka to Nagoya, and 32 services from Nagoya to Osaka each day.
-The trains run from Osaka Namba Station on the Kintetsu Namba Line, and then follow the Kintetsu Osaka Line and Kintetsu Nagoya Line to Kintetsu Nagoya Station.
-Limited stops are made at the following stations (not all trains stop at the stations in brackets).
+Kintetsu runs frequent Limited Express services between Osaka and Nagoya.
+These trains run from Osaka-Namba Station on the Kintetsu Namba Line, and then follow the Kintetsu Osaka Line and Kintetsu Nagoya Line to Kintetsu-Nagoya Station.
+Limited stops are made at the following stations, though not all trains stop at the stations in brackets.

 Discount Tickets

-Kintestu Railways are not covered by the Japan Rail Pass, but there are number of other discount options which can be used to visit Osaka, Nara, Kyoto, Nagoya and Ise-Shima.
-Of these the Kintetsu Rail Pass and the Kintetsu Rail Pass Wide are the most useful.
+Kintetsu trains are not covered by the Japan Rail Pass, but there are a number of other discount options which can be used to visit Osaka, Nara, Kyoto, Nagoya and Ise-Shima.
+For visitors traveling only around Osaka, Nara, and Kyoto, the KINTETSU RAIL PASS 1day costs 1,900 yen for adults and 950 yen for children, and the KINTETSU RAIL PASS 2day costs 3,700 yen for adults and 1,850 yen for children.